-- We put together a survey to ask teachers information about room temperatures and energy usage such as shutting off the lights and running the fans.
+- After we gathered the results from the Trane sensors, we put together a survey to ask teachers information about room temperatures and energy usage such as shutting off the lights and running the fans.
 The survey was emailed to all teachers in the building. - We took the results from the teachers and created a school map marking what each teacher said about their room temperatures.
 Then we mapped the results from the Trane sensors to find patterns with how our energy is distributed throughout the building. - The survey gave us qualitative data to compare to the quantitative data of the building sensors to discover any correlations or potential problems.